Ice Age (2002 film): Animation

 The characters and environments in Ice Age were modeled and animated using WaveFront's Maya animation software.
 Rendering was completed using CGI Studio, an in-house ray tracing program being developed since Blue Sky's formation in 1987 and previously used for Wedge's 1998 short film, Bunny.
 While Jimmy Neutron: Boy Genius, released three months before Ice Age, became the first computer-animated film to make use of ray tracing technology, Ice Age would have received the distinction had it been released at the time Blue Sky began work on the movie.

 In order to keep the film at a more exciting pace, the development team took certain liberties with Sid in terms of realism.
 Although real-life ground sloths were slow-moving and rigid, Sid was given a fast movement speed in certain scenes, as well as a more flexible range of motions.
 Conversely, the character's arm movements were more restricted in order to retain a sense of laziness true to the nature of sloths.
 Manny was a particularly difficult character to animate due to his unique attributes as a mammoth, such as his long fur and massive trunk that covered up his face.

-Dealing with a creature which had seldom appeared in animation at the time, the team needed to figure out how Manny would realistically move with character designer Pete DeSeve explaining that "a wooly mammoth isn't simply an elephant with long fur".
+Dealing with a creature which had seldom appeared in animation at the time, the team needed to figure out how Manny would realistically move with character designer Peter de Sève explaining that "a wooly mammoth isn't simply an elephant with long fur".
 According to co-director Carlos Saldanha, Diego was one of the most complexly animated characters in the movie, with some scenes showing off his high movement speed as a sabre-toothed tiger while others kept his movement more contained and focused on his facial expressions to carry the moment.